openwrtdiy/mini-mwan/requirements/functional-requirements.md

 **Description**: The system SHALL automatically discover gateway addresses for managed interfaces.

 **Acceptance Criteria**:
-- Gateway MUST be obtained from netifd's `ifstatus` JSON output
+- Gateway MUST be obtained using ubus network.interface.dump call
-- System SHALL look for default route (target 0.0.0.0, mask 0) in route table
+- System SHALL look for default route (target "0.0.0.0", mask 0) in route table for each interface
+- Gateway discovery SHALL match interfaces by device name, not interface name
 - Missing gateway SHALL be handled gracefully for P2P interfaces
 - Gateway discovery SHALL occur on each configuration reload